cxengage/cxengage.github.io/README.md

 ```
 _(Echo is used for convenience in this case to illustrate the example, but is also useful for testing your patterns.)_

 Now, what if a customer calls a 3rd time and gets an agent before the agent calls back?
-Since we don't want the agent to call him or her back, we can account for this scenario by using the FailWhen keyword as follows:
+Since we don't want the agent to call him or her back, we can account for this scenario by using the fail keyword as follows:

 ```clojure
 ;;When